What is Market Positioning?

 - Product use and application: Associating your brand/product with a specific use

-- Competitors: Making consumers think that your brand/product is better than your competitors
+- Competitors: Making consumers think that your brand/product is better than that of your competitors

 A Perceptual Map in Market Positioning

 A perceptual map is used to show consumer perception of certain brands.
 The map allows you to identify how competitors are positioned relative to you and to identify opportunities in the marketplace.

 How to Create an Effective Market Positioning Strategy?